Community Assemblies

 Community Assembly Facilitators

-Community Assembly Facilitators are those who have set up a Community Assembly in their area and who join CABI in order to 'plug into' the flow of knowledge between local, regional and overseas groups.
+Community Assembly Facilitators are those who have stepped up to set up a Community Assembly in their local area and work as a team (minimum of 3) to talk to local people about CABI and invite them to meetings; to organise local meetings and to share knowledge with CABI Members and connect with other local, regional and overseas Community Assemblies as required.
 Facilitators are actively working to:

 1) Promote our shared vision, mission and values.